gagroo-jeevansh/Phishing-Website-Detection-using-Django/README.md

 ## About the project

-This is a web app, build on Django and deployed on Heroku, with aim that the user is able to identify whether or not a a website is a phishing site.
+This is a web app, build on Django and deployed on Heroku, with the aim that the user is able to identify whether or not a website is a phishing site.

 This is achieved by training a machine learning model using the Random forest classifier algorithm.
 The accuracy achieved is 97.8%.